gabrielkrieshok/digital-development-guide/README.md

 Part two gives an overview of useful tools, technologies, and services of the trade for digital development workers.

-## Part III: Digital Development Topics
+## Part III: Topics

 Part three identifies key focus area topics and associated helpful resources.

+## Part IV: Learn

+Part four helps get started to learn more about particular topics, tools, and approaches.

+## Part V: Templates

+Part five has documents you can use to get started with digital development in the field.

 ---